hoelzro/perl-power-tools/pages/regexp_debugger.md

 Take note: `Regexp::Debugger` is lexical.
 That means that we can debug certain regular expression while leaving the rest of the program alone.

+In addition to helping you debug hairy regexes, `Regexp::Debugger` can also help you learn how the Perl interpreter executes a regular expression.
+For example, did you know that `$` doesn't *really* mean end of string?
+Run it through `Regexp::Debugger` (or consult perlreref) to find out more!